 The Riverside Community College District encourages all of its community members to report criminal matters, unquestionable or perceived, to the College Police.
-Such reporting allows College Police to ensure the safety of its stakeholders, including matters that may be determined to warrant the issuance of a campus-wide warning notification.
+Such reporting allows College Police to facilitate safety of its stakeholders, including by ensuring that criminal matters are evaluated for whether they should result in the issuance of a campus-wide warning notification.

-If assistance is required by the College Police, the District's administrative policy (AP 3515) recommends contacting Police Dispatch at (951) 222-8171, or the RCCD Human Resources and Employee Relations or Title IX Coordinator at (951) 222-8797.
-A member of the community may always report a crime or other emergency situation to College Police by dialing 9-1-1.
+If assistance is required by the Campus Police, the District recommends contacting Police Dispatch at (951) 222-8171, or the RCCD Human Resources and Employee Relations or Title IX Coordinator at (951) 222-8797.
+A member of the community may always report a crime or other emergency situation to Campus Police by dialing 9-1-1.

-While the District encourages its stakeholders to report criminal activity, individuals, including victims of crime, are not required by law to report criminal activity.
+While the District encourages its stakeholders to report criminal activity - individuals, including victims of crime, are not required by law to report criminal activity.
 Members of the college community can report a crime without identifying themselves to Dispatch over the telephone.
 In the instance of a criminal report, the College Police will take measures to protect the victim's confidentiality when necessary.